yingyuGit/SQL-projects/README.md

 ORDER BY DATE_TRUNC('week', occurred_at)
 ```
 ![Visual Chart](./images/engagement_by_user_cohort.png)
-> Result: Existing users such as 10+ weeks or 9 weeks are not engaging as much as new users who just signed up.
-The engagement rate of old users need to be improved.
+> Result: The chart above shows a significant decrease in engagement among users who signed up more than 10 weeks prior.
+Also, there is a negatie correlation bettwen the user engament and the user age where user engamentent is decreasing when the user age is increasing.
+The engagement rate of older users need to be improved.